EricGebhart/Simple_Process_REPL/README.md

 shorter names.

 But it's pretty nice for creating little processes that document themselves.
-And it's super cool to recompose things into new processes.
+And it's super cool to recompose old things into new processes.
 It's a fun little tool here.

-Program/test a particle
-board, scan a bar or QR code, generate and print a bar or QR code, run a series of shell commands, popup some dialogs, do some stuff.
+## Installation

     pip install Simple_Process_REPL